carpentries-lab/deep-learning-intro/README.md

 ```

 ## Rendering the website locally

-See https://carpentries.github.io/workbench/ for instructions on how to render the website locally.
+See the [Carpentries Workbench usage instructions](https://carpentries.github.io/workbench/#usage) on how to render the website locally.

 ## Maintainer(s)